Want an active dog? Discover the top 11 herding dog breeds

 Berger Picards are intelligent dogs that are easy to train.

-The Berger Picard is a rare breed of dog that originates from France.
-These dogs are an energetic and friendly breed that loves to play.
+The Berger Picard is a rare breed of dog originating in France.
+These dogs are energetic and friendly, and they love to play.

 However, they can be prone to health issues, so it’s essential to do your research before getting one.
 Here’s everything you need to know about the Berger Picard.